What’s a brief history of Leake & Andersson?

 Where are Leake & Andersson’s Locations?

 The firm has offices in New Orleans and Lafayette, Louisiana.

 Since April 1988, the firm’s New Orleans office has been located on the 17th floor of the Energy Centre at the corner of Poydras and Loyola Avenues, which is across the street from the Civil District Court for the Parish of Orleans.
 We are within a few minutes walking distance from the United States Fifth Circuit Court of Appeals, the United States District Court for the Eastern District of Louisiana and the United States Bankruptcy Court for the Eastern District of Louisiana.
 Our offices are situated in close proximity to the French Quarter, which is the location of the Louisiana Supreme Court and the Louisiana Fourth Circuit Court of Appeal.

 The firm’s Lafayette office is located on the 8th floor of the Jefferson Towers building in downtown Lafayette, within a few blocks of the federal district courthouse in Lafayette and the courthouse of the Fifteenth Judicial District Court.

 What type of work does Leake & Andersson do?

-Leake & Andersson, L.L.P. is primarily a litigation-practice law firm.
-The Firm represents domestic and international corporations as well as insurance companies in a wide variety of casualty, tort and other litigation.
-The Firm represents clients involved in bankruptcy, business, commercial, construction, employment, environmental, insurance coverage, professional liability, real estate, securities and workers’ compensation litigation.
-The Firm also provides general business, commercial and corporate consultation and representation in a wide variety of circumstances and transactions.
+Leake & Andersson is primarily a litigation-practice law firm.
+The firm represents domestic and international corporations as well as insurance companies in a wide variety of casualty, tort and other litigation.
+The firm represents clients involved in bankruptcy, business, commercial, construction, employment, environmental, insurance coverage, professional liability, real estate, securities and workers’ compensation litigation.
+The firm also provides general business, commercial and corporate consultation and representation in a wide variety of circumstances and transactions.